 Today we think of Hildegard as one of the first identifiable composers in the history of Western music (most medieval composers were “Anon”).
 But there were no mentions of her music in any reference book before 1979 and she barely warranted an entry in the 1990 edition of The New Grove Dictionary of Music.

 Interest in Hildegard started to grow around the 800th anniversary of her death in 1979, when Philip Pickett and his New London Consort gave possibly the first English performances of four of Hildegard’s songs.
-And, in 1983, the success of A Feather On The Breath Of God piqued people’s curiosity about the author of these sensual, vivid, lyrical songs.
+And, in 1983, the success of A Feather On The Breath Of God, an album of her music, piqued people’s curiosity about the author of these sensual, vivid, lyrical songs.

-Now there are hundreds of recordings of Hildegard’s music, numerous biographies (including an excellent account by Fiona Maddocks) not to mention novels, popular histories, documentaries and websites hailing her as an early feminist and New Age guru.
+Now there are hundreds of recordings of Hildegard’s music, numerous biographies not to mention novels, popular histories, documentaries and websites hailing her as an early feminist and New Age guru.

 Accounts written in Hildegard’s lifetime and just after describe an extraordinarily accomplished woman: a visionary, a prophet (she was known as “The Sibyl Of The Rhine”), a pioneer who wrote practical books on biology, botany, medicine, theology and the arts.
 She was a prolific letter-writer to everyone from humble penitents looking for a cure for infertility to popes, emperors and kings seeking spiritual or political advice.